The Crowning with Thorns (Caravaggio, Vienna)

 The Crowning with Thorns is a painting by the Italian painter Michelangelo Merisi da Caravaggio.
 Made probably in 1602/1604 or possibly around 1607, it is now located in the Kunsthistorisches Museum, Vienna.
 It was bought in Rome by the Imperial ambassador, Baron Ludwig von Lebzelter in 1809, but did not arrive in Vienna until 1816.

 History

-According to Caravaggio's biographer Giovanni Bellori a Crowning with Thorns was made for Caravaggio's patron Vincenzo Giustiniani, and this painting can be traced convincingly to the Giustiniani collection.
+According to Caravaggio's biographer Giovanni Bellori, The Crowning with Thorns was made for Caravaggio's patron Vincenzo Giustiniani and can be traced convincingly to the Giustiniani collection.
 An attribution to Giustiniani would place it in the period before 1606, when Caravaggio fled Rome, but Peter Robb dates it to 1607, when the artist was in Naples.

-The painting depicts a crown of thorns being forced onto the head of Jesus before his crucifixion, to mock his claim to authority.
+The painting depicts a crown of thorns being forced onto the head of Jesus before his crucifixion to mock his claim to authority.
 The twisted body of Christ was influenced by the Belvedere Torso.
-The painting was designed as a supraporte, to be hung over a doorway.
+The painting was designed as a supraporte to be hung over a doorway.